 Having established the negative effect of unemployment risk on the MPC, I then demonstrate that standard buffer-stock models cannot replicate this relationship.
-In these models, two opposing forces affect the MPC when unemployment risk rises, even though both forces increase the steady-state MPC relative to the permanent-income benchmark.
+In these models, two opposing forces affect the MPC when unemployment risk rises, even though they both increase the steady-state MPC relative to the permanent-income benchmark.
 On one hand, higher unemployment risk strengthens the precautionary saving motive, making the consumption policy more concave and increasing the MPC via the classic Carroll and Kimball (1996) effect.
-On the other hand, this stronger saving motive makes the borrowing constraint less binding, reducing the MPCs of households close to the borrowing limit.
-The net effect, therefore, depends on the relative strength of these two forces in the population.4
+On the other hand, this stronger saving motive renders the borrowing constraint less binding, reducing the MPC.
+The buffer-stock theory thus has two implications.
+First, the effect of unemployment risk varies qualitatively across the wealth distribution.4 For households close to the borrowing limit, the borrowing constraint mechanism dominates and their MPCs fall; for affluent households, the precautionary saving motive dominates and their MPCs rise.
+Second, the average effect is determined by the relative strength of the two forces in the population.

-To assess the net effect, I calibrate a quantitative buffer-stock model to match the liquid wealth distribution and the average MPC observed in the data.
-The model, however, fails to reproduce the strong negative effect of unemployment risk found empirically: a 10 percentagepoint increase in the annual probability of unemployment reduces the average MPC of employed individuals by only 0.2 percentage points, just one-tenth of the empirical estimate.
+To assess the average effect, I calibrate a quantitative buffer-stock model to match the liquid wealth distribution and the average MPC observed in the data.
+The model, however, fails to reproduce the strong negative effect of unemployment risk found empirically: a 10 percentage-point increase in the annual probability of unemployment reduces the average MPC of employed individuals by only 0.2 percentage points, just one-tenth of the empirical estimate.
 An alternative calibration that aligns with the observed unemployment risk effect results in an implausibly high steady-state MPC.
-This limitation arises because the model depends on the borrowing-constraint mechanism to generate the negative effect of unemployment risk, requiring a large proportion of households near the borrowing limit with high MPCs.
+This limitation arises because the model depends on the borrowing constraint mechanism to generate the negative effect of unemployment risk, requiring a large proportion of households near the borrowing limit with high MPCs.
 Introducing a two-asset structure (Kaplan and Violante 2014) does not resolve this issue; the MPC remains predominantly influenced by the two opposing mechanisms, while the additional portfolio-rebalancing channel has a weak impact under realistic calibrations.